Unit 9: What Is Real and Not Real in the Digital and Real Worlds

 - Post on your blog (10 points): (a) Discuss your thoughts on the reality and non-reality (or fantasy) of the digital world; (b) give an example from a local museum or library that illustrates this real-nonreal phenomenon.

 - Submit the Slatington News Project assignment (100 points), if you've chosen to do this assignment.
-You should submit on Blackboard as a choice assignment.

 Extra credit options